JanviChawla/insharika/README.md

 ##For Developers
 Insharika is a static HTML web application which uses Bootstrap, JQuery and Javascript to function.

-This project does not require any special compiler.

 ###Setting up Dependencies
 ####Bootstrap
 Get Bootstrap here: http://getbootstrap.com